venugopal6767/task/README.md

 using Terraform:
 1. created entire setup using terraform

-2. unable to load userdata

-3. If we configure manually it will work
+3. If we configurev userdata  manually it will work

          ec2-alb-docker.venugopalmoka.site -----> docker containeroutput